Minnesota Vikings boat party scandal

 Allegedly, photographs were taken at the party showing people engaging in sexual intercourse.
 Four of the players were charged with misdemeanors related to the events.

-Later commentators pointed to the scandal as a key event in the history of the team, leading to the firing of head coach Mike Tice, who was replaced by Brad Childress, who would lead the team to the 2009 NFC Championship Game.
+Later commentators pointed to the scandal as a key event in the history of the team, leading to the firing of head coach Mike Tice, who was replaced by Brad Childress.

 Incident

 A woman called police around 9:20 p.m. on October 6 to report that approximately "seven black men" had urinated in her yard after exiting a "big shuttle bus limousine", according to the transcript.

 The woman later mentioned that the men were "sitting at Al and Alma's", the name of the charter cruise company that the Vikings players were later alleged to have used for the party.

-Stephen Doyle, attorney for the charter company, said some of the sex acts alleged by witnesses to have taken place during the party included, "Masturbation, oral sex, anal sex, woman on man, woman on woman, toys, double penetration, middle of the floor, middle of the couches, middle of the room."
+Stephen Doyle, attorney for the charter company, said some of the sex acts alleged by witnesses to have taken place during the party included "masturbation, oral sex, anal sex, man on man, woman on woman, toys, double penetration, middle of the floor, middle of the couches, middle of the room."

 The cleaning crew reported finding "used condoms, K-Y Jelly, Handi Wipes, wrappers for sex toys" and said "it was just incredible how it was left.
 Never in the history of this group of people have they ever had anything like this."

 According to Doyle, there were no drugs and no minors on the two boats and that not every Vikings player aboard acted inappropriately.